midtown-ai/glossary/glossary/l.md

 # Label

+ ~ think of your label as your model teacher!

  Name of a prediction in a supervised models.
 Correspond to a target attribute in unsupervised learning.
 Example of label: the agent-skill needed to result the customer's call.

  See also [L], [Data Point], [Labeling Function], [Supervised Learning], [Target Attribute]